GenericMappingTools/gmt/doc/rst/source/gmtset.rst

 **-C**
-    Convert a .gmtdefaults4 file created by GMT4 to a :doc:`gmt.conf` file used by GMT5.
+    Convert a .gmtdefaults4 file created by GMT4 to a :doc:`gmt.conf` file used by modern GMT.
 The original file is retained.

 .. _-D: